History of anarchism: Anarchism in the colonial world

 Anarchism travelled to the Eastern Mediterranean along with other radical secular ideas in the cosmopolitan Ottoman Empire.
 Under the spell of Errico Malatesta, a group of Egyptian anarchists imported anarchism to Alexandria.
 It was in a transitional stage during that era, as industrialisation and urbanisation were transforming Egypt.
 Anarchist activity was spread along with other radical secular ideas within the Islamic Empire.
 In Africa, anarchism appeared from within the continent.
 A large part of African society, mainly rural, was founded on African communalism which was mostly egalitarian.
 It had some anarchist elements, without class divisions, formal hierarchies and access to the means of production by all members of the localities.
 African Communalism was far from being an ideal anarchist society.
 Gender privileges were apparent, feudalism and slavery did exist in a few areas but not on a mass scale.

 Anarchism travelled to Latin America through European immigrants.
-The most impressive presence was in Buenos Aires, but Havana, Lima, Montevideo, Rio de Janeiro, Santos, Sao Paulo as well saw the growth of anarchist pockets.
+The most impressive presence was in Buenos Aires, but Havana, Lima, Montevideo, Rio de Janeiro, Santos, São Paulo as well saw the growth of anarchist pockets.
 Anarchists had a much larger impact on trade unions than their authoritarian left counterparts.
 In Argentina, Uruguay and Brazil, a strong anarcho-syndicalist current was formed—partly because of the rapid industrialisation of these countries.
 In 1905, anarchists took control of the Argentine Regional Workers' Federation (FORA) in Argentina, overshadowing social democrats.
 Likewise, in Uruguay, FORU was created by anarchists in 1905.
 These syndicates organised a series of general strikes in the following years.
 After this the success of the Bolsheviks, anarchism gradually declined in these three countries which had been the strongholds of anarchism in Latin America.
 It is worth noting that the notion of imported anarchism in Latin America has been challenged, as slave rebellions appeared in Latin America before the arrival of European anarchists.

 Anarchists became involved in the anti-colonial national-independence struggles of the early 20th century.
 Anarchism inspired anti-authoritarian and egalitarian ideals among national independence movements, challenging the nationalistic tendencies of many national liberation movements.